nithishbn/ExamSearch/README.md

 Clone the repository, and install the requirements listed below.
 ### Requirements
 #### Python 3
-Well, this is a Python project, so I guess it's expected.
+Well, this is a Python project, so I guess it's expected for you have to Python.
 Make sure you get Python 3!
 #### Tesseract-OCR
 Follow installation instructions [here](https://github.com/tesseract-ocr/tesseract/wiki#Installation).
 This is the main OCR tool used.